Chiraggg99/Smart_product_pricing_ML/README.md

 •	Link: https://github.com/Rit222518/Smart-product-pricing

 ## 6.License
-This project is licensed under the MIT License – see the [MIT LICENSE](LICENSE.txt) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE.txt) file for details.